-Orthopedic surgery and sports medicine are among the highest-value patient categories in medical SEO.
+Orthopedic surgery and sports medicine are among the highest-value patient categories in medical SEO, and Tampa is a particularly competitive market for them.
 The procedures are high-ticket.
 The patients are highly researched.
-After working with specialty medical practices, I've seen private orthopedic groups consistently outrank hospital systems in local search.
+Tampa orthopedic practices compete against hospital systems like AdventHealth, BayCare, and Tampa General for local search visibility.
+After working with specialty medical practices, I have seen private Tampa orthopedic groups consistently outrank hospital systems in local search.
 The catch: their SEO has to be built right.
-The practices that lose are the ones treating SEO as a generic "rank for orthopedics in [city]" exercise.
-The practices that win get specific.
+The practices that lose are the ones treating SEO as a generic "rank for orthopedics in Tampa" exercise.
+The practices that win get specific about procedures, surgeons, and Tampa Bay neighborhoods.

-Hospital systems have large marketing departments but poor local SEO optimization at the individual physician level.
-A hospital's "Orthopedic Services" page targets generic terms, doesn't optimize for specific surgeons, and rarely builds neighborhood-specific content.
-A private practice that builds physician-specific pages, procedure-specific landing pages, and local sports community content can outrank hospital orthopedic departments for many high-intent searches.
+Hospital systems in Tampa Bay have large marketing departments but poor local SEO optimization at the individual physician level.
+AdventHealth's "Orthopedic Services" page targets generic terms, does not optimize for specific surgeons, and rarely builds neighborhood-specific content for South Tampa, Westchase, Brandon, or Wesley Chapel.
+A private Tampa orthopedic practice that builds physician-specific pages, procedure-specific landing pages, and local sports community content can outrank Tampa hospital orthopedic departments for many high-intent patient searches.
+The asymmetry is structural, not budget-related.

 Hospital Systems vs Private Orthopedic Practices: The SEO Gap